System Design Space

 For engineers

-• The tool wins when it relieves pain on a real scale, and not just in a demo scenario.
+• A tool wins when it removes pain at real scale, not only when it looks good in a demo.

 For technical leaders

-• Give engineers space to solve fundamental problems, even if the solution looks crude at first.
+• Give engineers room to solve fundamental problems, even when the first solution looks rough around the edges.

-• Evaluate tools by resilience, scale, and team speed, not by trend.
+• Evaluate tools by resilience, scale, and team speed, not by the fashion of a specific workflow.

-• Critical internal tools should be designed as a product, not as a temporary workaround.
+• Critical internal tools should be designed as products, not as temporary patches.

 Where Git has practical limits

-• Git does not replace architectural decomposition: a monorepo without module boundaries scales complexity together with team size.
+• Git does not replace architectural decomposition: in a monorepo without module boundaries, problems scale together with the team.

-• Complex merge conflicts usually indicate high code/process coupling, not a "bad Git" problem.
+• Complex merge conflicts usually indicate high coupling in code and process, not a bad Git problem.

-• Teams need discipline and guardrails: branch policies, code review, protected branches, CI checks, and release gates.
+• Teams need discipline and guardrails: branch policy, code review, protected branches, CI checks, and release rules.

-• As history and binary artifacts grow, housekeeping matters: LFS, partial clone, replication, and storage lifecycle policies.
+• As history and binary artifacts grow, maintenance practices matter: Git LFS, partial clone, replication, and storage policies.

 Related chapters